rupeshk540/Job-Application-form/README.md

-project name:- Application form
+project name:- Application form.
-It is basically a  job application form .in this the users can give his informations like name,address,email etc.
+It is basically a  job application form .In this the users can give his/her informations like name,address,email etc.
-In this, I also add a feature to upload a his Cv.
-In this i use basic html and css to build this form.
+In this, I also add a feature to upload  his/her Cv.
+I use basic html and css to build this form.